 Growing up in Kansas City, Lizzie was exposed to a wide range of rich culture and world-class experiences from a young age.
 Greatly influenced by her grandmother, a vibrant and strong female with a passion for all things artistic, Lizzie has been encouraged to create for as long as she’s been alive.
 With a vivacious personality and strong sense of self, the question has never been would Lizzie express herself, but how.
 The medium of choice has changed over the years, but paint and fiber have remained constant throughout recent years.
 With a background in science and nursing, Lizzie takes an analytical look at the temperament of her surrounding milieu, those that inhabit it, and the interplay between the two as a mirror for her art.

-While creating my abstract paintings and fiber works, I allow myself space to observe my behaviors, but ultimate interpretation and conclusion can be left up to the viewer, allowing a shared experience of infinite endings resulting in increased self-awareness.
-Elements that remain constant throughout my work are strong brush strokes, meticulously chosen color, and rich texture, all working together to emulate life’s opulent moments alongside the mundane.
+While creating her abstract paintings and fiber works, she allows space to observe her behaviors and intentions, but ultimate interpretation and conclusion is left up to the viewer, allowing a shared experience resulting in increased self-awareness.
+Elements that remain constant throughout Lizzie’s work are strong brush strokes, meticulously chosen color, and rich texture, all working together to emulate life’s opulent moments alongside the mundane.

 My recent work explores the soft, sustaining excitement of contentedness and genuine comfort that accompanies the times of life when everything is just fine.
 I find these lengths of existence to be among the most interesting for their seemingly “in-between” quality, yet in reality the majority of our life is spent not in the peaks or valleys, but somewhere in the middle.
 While they’re not marked by life-affirming memories, I hold these languid stretches so dear for the quiet warmth that accompanies simplicity.